 A ruptured disc is also known as a herniated disc or a prolapsed disc.
-Intervertebral discs are composed of two parts, a fibrous outer ring known as the annulus fibrosus, and an inner gelatinous core known as the nucleus pulposus.
+Intervertebral discs are composed of two parts, a fibrous outer ring known as the annulus fibrosus and an inner gelatinous core known as the nucleus pulposus.
 As a person ages, the fibrosus outer ring deteriorates and weakens.
-Pressure from the gelatinous core may cause the ring to bulge outward giving a bulging disc.
-If the fibrous ring develops a tear, the gelatinous core may extrude through the tear giving a ruptured or herniated disc.
+Pressure from the gelatinous core may cause the ring to bulge outward, resulting in a bulging disc.
+If the fibrous ring develops a tear, the gelatinous core may extrude through the tear, resulting in a ruptured or herniated disc.
 Symptoms for most ruptured discs begin with conservative measures.
 Most symptoms abate with time and conservative therapy.
-If symptoms are severe and/or do not resolve with conservative treatment, consult your physician for a more complete medical review. .
+If symptoms are severe and/or do not resolve with conservative treatment, consult your physician for a more complete medical review.

 Source of symptoms

 Intervertebral discs serve to cushion the spine.
 They act as shock absorbers between the rigid boney vertebrae.
 Age, misuse and trauma are the most common causes of ruptured discs.
 When the core gelatinous material extrudes from the disc as discussed above, inflammation arises, causing swelling of both the disc and any near adjacent nerve.
 The extruded portion may also impinge upon the spinal nerves as they exit the vertebral column.
 This results in:

 - Chronic neck or back pain

 - Pain that radiates along the inflamed nerve